 This placename is not fully explained.
-It is said that a local legend told of a beggar buried at the junction of the Chester Road and Jockey Road in New Oscott.
-Certainly there was a hawthorn bush on the Chester Road here before the 1930s which local people called the Beggar's Bush and believed to the bush under which the beggar had died.
-Allegedly, as the bush marked the boundary between the parishes of Aldridge, Perry and Sutton Coldfield, no-one could agree who should pay for the burial and so the beggar was buried where he lay.
+Apparently a local legend told of a beggar buried at the junction of the Chester Road and Jockey Road in New Oscott.
+Certainly there was a hawthorn bush on the Chester Road here before the 1930s which local people called the Beggar's Bush and which was believed to be the bush under which the beggar died.
+Allegedly, as the bush marked the boundary between the parishes of Aldridge, Perry and Sutton Coldfield, no-one could agree which parish should pay for the burial and so the beggar was buried where he lay.
 At one time the bush was encircled by iron railings.
 The bush was destroyed as the result of road work in the mid-1930s.

 An early use of the phrase 'beggars bush' is found in Adam Foulweather's almanac of 1591 where he talks of people ‘who shall never tarry with master, but trudge from post to pillar, till they take up beggars' bush for their lodging.'
 The saying, ‘go to the beggars' bush' was subsequently usually applied to people who had brought about their own ruin.

 Economic crises during the reign of Elizabeth I caused a dramatic increase in the number of poor.
 Parliament enacted successive laws from the early years of the reign to deal with the problem by supporting the ‘impotent' poor but which were increasingly harsh in respect of those who could work but did not.
 The Act for the Repression of Vagrancy of 1597 required that any ‘rogue, vagabond, or sturdy beggar' found begging should be ‘stripped naked from the middle upwards and openly whipped until his or her body be bloody, and then passed to his or her birthplace or last residence.'